How to Write a Speech: A Simple 6-Step Formula

 If you’re covering dense material, add a quick recap between sections to reinforce clarity.
 Practise pacing to keep your delivery engaging.

-Ready to speak with confidence?
+Ready to speak with real confidence?

-Step 5: Deliver a Memorable Conclusion
+Step 5: Deliver a memorable conclusion.

-Your conclusion is your chance to tie everything together and leave your audience with a clear, powerful takeaway.
+This is your chance to tie everything together and leave your audience with a clear, powerful takeaway.

 When learning how to write a speech, the conclusion is where you drive home your Golden Thread.
 This isn’t the place for new ideas, apologies, or excessive thanks — focus on summarising your message in a way that resonates emotionally or intellectually.